ehsanik/vision-hw5/README.md

 Report the final plot for every model in your `Report.pdf` file.
 Compare how fast the models converge and how is the test accuracy changing during training.

 ## 2.1.
 Training a classifier using only one fully connected Layer ##

-Implement a model to classify the images from Cifar-10 into ten categories using just one fully connected layer.
+Implement a model to classify the images from Cifar-10 into ten categories using just one fully connected layer (Remember that fully connected layers are called Linear in PyTorch).
 If you are new to PyTorch you may want to check out the tutorial on MNIST [here](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html#sphx-glr-beginner-blitz-neural-networks-tutorial-py).
 Fill in the code for LazyNet in `models.py`.
 Run the model for 50 epoch and report the plots and accuracies: